You notice that something is different with your breast, and you find a lump. Now what?

 Your doctor may order a test called a biopsy.
 They’ll take a tiny sample of the lump with a needle or small cut and send it to a lab.

-Your doctor can help you decide the right time to start and how often to get them.
-The American Cancer Society recommends women ages 45 to 54 at average risk for breast cancer get yearly mammograms.
+Your doctor can help you decide the right time to start and how often to get a mammogram.
+The American Cancer Society recommends women ages 45 to 54 at average risk for breast cancer get yearly screening.
 Women 55 and older can switch to getting a mammogram every other year or continue with the yearly screening tests.
 Women ages 40 to 44 can start a yearly mammogram.

 The U.S. Preventive Services Task Force recommends screening mammograms every other year for women ages 50-74.